Skip site navigation (1)Skip section navigation (2)

 and starts with a whitespace.
 Such folds are passed to the header call-

-back as separate ones, although strictly they are just continuations of
+back as separate ones, although strictly they are continuations of the

 DEFAULT